 8. Use highlighter and journal

 Use a highlighter handy and do highlight the main point.
 If you want to commit it to memory, you might remember it more.
-But when you rewrite that point, it sinks into your mind quite a bit more.
+But when you rewrite that point, it sinks into your mind quite a bit.
 So rewrite it into your journal.
 Then writing causes us to internalize that more and remember it more.

 So take the most potent part of the book and put it in your journals.
 Once you have finished the book, reread the notes and highlight the most important notes.
-It’s effortless to do training and to do a blog post and train on different things that can add value to people’s lives.
+It’s effortless to do training and a blog post and train on different things that can add value to people’s lives.

 9. Objectivity Vs subjectivity